TheRakeshPurohit/useStateMachine/README.md

 **The <1 kb _state machine_ hook for React:**

+# READ FIRST

+As we're preparing for the 1.0 launch, this documentation got outdated with the lateast beta (1.0.0-beta.4).
+Feel free to use the Beta 3 or wait while we are working on the updated docs.

 See the user-facing docs at: [usestatemachine.js.org](https://usestatemachine.js.org/)

 - Batteries Included: Despite the tiny size, useStateMachine is feature complete (Entry/exit callbacks, Guarded transitions & Extended State - Context)